johnmholmes/Aquarium_Monitor_V2/README.md

 # Temperature Monitoring

-This is an on going part of the project due to a number of reasons, the first being the scope of the project is still being developped.
+This ongoing aspect of the project is currently in progress due to various reasons, with the primary one being the evolving nature of the project's scope.

-Temperature monitoring of the Display tank, Sump tank, and  Living Room via Node Red.
-This has been sort of shown already in a number of video.
-However I am still to be convinced as to the best approach to take for my final build.
-It seems that the available Nodes when working with the DS18B20 sesnsor cause flow stalling, which is not the biggest issue for me at the moment, but the false reading are my concern.
-The debate I am having with myself is should I switch all the DS18B20 to a single ESP32 and just use MQTT to send the data to the Raspberry Pi.
-I will continue to learn Java to see if I can just filter out the fasle reading so the graph does not show them.
+Temperature monitoring involves the Display tank, Sump tank, and Living Room, all facilitated through Node Red.
+This has been partially demonstrated in several videos.
+However, I am still in the process of determining the optimal approach for the final implementation.
+Presently, I'm grappling with the challenge of flow stalling caused by the available Nodes when working with the DS18B20 sensor.
+While flow stalling isn't my foremost concern at the moment, I am more troubled by the occurrence of false readings.
+I am engaged in a personal deliberation regarding whether I should transition all the DS18B20 sensors to a single ESP32, utilizing MQTT to transmit the data to the Raspberry Pi.
+Concurrently, I am dedicating myself to further learning in Java to investigate the possibility of filtering out these erroneous readings, thereby preventing their display on the graph.

-Temperature monitoring of the Display via a ESP32 with back up control of a single heater in the tank set to cut in if the Display temp drops below 23.5 Deg.
-This will use a heater with a thermerstat set at 25 Degs.
-Work in Progress
+Another facet of the project pertains to temperature monitoring solely in the Display tank, wherein an ESP32 is employed.
+This ESP32 also encompasses contingency control over a single heater within the tank, configured to activate if the Display temperature falls below 23.5 degrees Celsius.
+This secondary heater is equipped with a thermostat set at 25 degrees Celsius.
+This component is still a work in progress and under development.
 ----

 # To Be Started